-With the prioritization on agriculture in SDG 2, the roadmap process has started by focusing on three crops: maize, rice and potatoes.
+With the prioritisation on agriculture in SDG 2, the roadmap process has started by focusing on three crops: maize, rice and potatoes.
 To test the methodology, the STI team is focusing on maize with the short-term goal of achieving self-sufficiency in maize by 2022.
-To achieve this, the team is identifying technologies in new plant varieties; production and blending of fertilizer; control of pests and diseases, mechanization; reduction of postharvest losses, processing technologies, and STI for enhanced market access.
-Improved seed varieties was prioritized, and various conventional as well as alternative existing technologies were assessed.
+To achieve this, the team is identifying technologies in new plant varieties; the production and blending of fertiliser; control of pests and diseases; mechanisation; reduction of post-harvest losses; processing technologies; and STI for enhanced market access.
+Improved seed varieties were prioritised, and various conventional as well as alternative existing technologies were assessed.
 It was determined to go ahead and develop a roadmap using an existing conventional variety available domestically.

-Activity: Develop detailed STI for SDG roadmap
+Activity: Develop detailed STI for SDGs roadmap

-To develop the detailed plan, the team will map and hold consultations with various stakeholders; identify programs through which the technologies can be delivered and agree on what need to be done by different stakeholders.
-This will include different government agencies, the private sector, and the small holding farmers.
-The team will also document how to mobilize the resources required for the deployment of the technologies to scale and to incentivize the private sector's participation in technology uptake and deployment.
-The next steps will be to expand the scope of the STI for SDGs roadmap to the other priority interventions identified, to do further consultations with relevant stake holders and to scale up and harmonize the roadmap, and to plan a communication strategy for the government to announce the roadmap.
-The Kenyan Roadmap draft was presented at a side event during the Tokyo Conference on Africa's Development (TICAD) in Yokohama, Japan in August 2019.
+To develop the detailed plan, the team will map and hold consultations with various stakeholders; identify programmes through which the technologies can be delivered; and agree on what needs to be done by different stakeholders.
+This will include various government agencies, the private sector and the smallholding farmers.
+The team will also document how to mobilise the resources required for the deployment of the technologies to scale and incentivise the private sector's participation in technology uptake and deployment.
+The next steps will be to expand the scope of the STI for SDGs roadmap to the other priority interventions identified; to carry out further consultations with relevant stakeholders and to scale up and harmonise the roadmap; and to plan a communication strategy for the government to announce the roadmap.
+The Kenyan roadmap draft was presented at a side event during the Tokyo International Conference on African Development (TICAD) in Yokohama, Japan, in August 2019.

-The following initiatives can be supported as a way of completing the process that was started.
+The following initiatives can be supported as a means of completing the process that was started.

-- STI roadmap for SDG 2: This process had reached the stage of stakeholders' engagement for the purpose of prioritization.
-The technical team had identified the following key entry points for STI: improved plant varieties, fertilizer production and blending, pest, disease and weed control; postharvest reduction; and smart agriculture.
-NACOSTI through technical support from ACTS can coordinate and guide Agriculture stakeholders to formulate STI roadmaps for at least three of these prioritize areas. - 2.
-STI for SDG 9: For manufacturing, the team identified and prioritized the following areas as potential entry points for STIL fish value chain, textile value chain, leather value chain, circular economy and digital economy.
-NACOSTI through technical support from ACTS can work with the Ministry of Trade and Industry and Kenya Industrial Research and Development Institute to coordinate and guide the relevant manufacturing stakeholders to formulate STI roadmaps for at least three of these prioritize areas. - 3.
-STI for SDG 4: In 2019, the Ministry of Education initiated the process of development an STI roadmap for Education.
-This process, which was started before the UN Global STI roadmap project, was being spearheaded by the directorates responsible for planning and research in the ministry of education.
+1. STI roadmap for SDG 2.
+This process had reached the stakeholder engagement stage for the purpose of prioritisation.
+The technical team had identified the following key entry points for STI: improved plant varieties, fertiliser production and blending, pest, disease and weed control; post-harvest reduction; and smart agriculture.
+NACOSTI, through technical support from ACTS, is able to coordinate and guide agriculture stakeholders to formulate STI roadmaps for at least three of these prioritised areas.

+2. STI for SDG 9.
+For manufacturing, the team identified and prioritised the following areas as potential entry points for the STI: fish value chain, textile value chain, leather value chain, circular economy and digital economy.
+NACOSTI, through technical support from ACTS, is able to work with the Ministry of Industrialisation, Trade and Enterprise Development and the Kenya Industrial Research and Development Institute to coordinate and guide the relevant manufacturing stakeholders to formulate STI roadmaps for at least three of these prioritised areas.

+3. STI for SDG 4.
+In 2019, the Ministry of Education initiated the process of developing an STI roadmap for education.
+This process, which was started before the UN global STI roadmap project, was being spearheaded by the directorates responsible for planning and research in the Ministry of Education.
 The process has not been completed.
-This can be a good entry point for the STI for digital education.
+This could be a good entry point for STI for digital education.